 Do you need help with your groceries?
 Bag-Half-Full is a grocery and household item delivery service.
 Founded and organized by Canadian medical students, their mission is to promote community health and protect vulnerable populations.
 Place an order if you are unable to go to grocery stores yourself during the pandemic (e.g. elderly, immunocompromised, or in quarantine due to recent travel or possible exposure to COVID-19).
 Bag-Half-Full accepts e-transfers, cash and cheque and there is no delivery or service fee.
 Volunteers have police and background checks.
 Customers can either complete the online form or contact the organization at 819-635-5895 to place an order.
 Their website and order form are currently provided in English, but they can connect you with a bilingual volunteer for services in French.
 If you are interested in volunteering for Bag-Half-Full, fill out their recruitment form.

-The Champlain Health Network works with people of all ages to ensure they can make informed choices about their health care.
+The Champlain Health Network has compiled a list of shopping and grocery assistance available specifically for seniors and people with disabilities.
+The Champlain Health Network also works with people of all ages to ensure they can make informed choices about their health care.
 They have useful information about local community support service agencies and can link people to these services.
-The Champlain Health Network has also compiled a list of shopping and grocery assistance available specifically for seniors and people with disabilities.
+The site is worth exploring in its entirety!

 The Ottawa Food Bank provides fresh and non-perishable food, as well as supplies such as diapers, toiletries and cleaning supplies to its network of over 100 emergency food programs across the city.
 Search to find where you can access food through your Local Community Food Program.
 Looking to help out?
 Click here to learn about how you can contribute to food relief efforts in Ottawa.